sbose78/secure-pipelines-infra/README.md

 ## Components

+### Status

+**Status** : Successfully logged in using Github, built an image using the Kaniko Tekton Task, pushed signatures/attestations to Dockerhub and pushed transparency log to https://rekor.sigstore.dev/

+### Stack

 Following components would need to work together in the hypothetical managed service.

 | Component  | Status |
 | ------------- | ------------- |